Emmy® Award-winning television personality and producer, food & travel journalist, specializing in seafood.

 Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and a co-lead in the female version of The Odd Couple.

-Her personal sports background evolved into her developing as a sports journalist and producer.
+Her personal sports background evolved into sports journalism and producing various sports content.